Follow The Prince

 Gary Farrell is considered by many the father of Russian River Pinot Noir.
 Since the 1980s, his wines have been among the best from the Russian River Valley.
 After making his first wines at Davis Bynum, he started his own label in 1982.
 That year, Farrell made the first Pinot Noir for Rochioli Vineyard and Winery and his first Gary Farrell Pinot Noir consisting of 50 cases of a blend of Rochioli West Block and Allen Vineyard.
 It sold for $80 a case.
 His 1985 Pinot Noirs, which offered elegance yet intense and nuanced flavors, low alcohol levels and generous acidity, really spurred my enthusiasm for the potential of California Pinot Noir.

 Farrell was to sell his eponymous label and Westside Road winery to Allied Domecq in 2004.
 Subsequently, it was sold it to Beam Wine Estates.
 Gary Farrell Winery was then acquired by Ascentia Wine Estates who sold it to Vincraft in 2011.
-Farrell, now 57 years old, had difficulty working under corporate ownership and was unable to remain connected to all phases of winemaking.
+Farrell, then 57 years old, had difficulty working under corporate ownership and was unable to remain connected to all phases of winemaking.
 He left the winery in 2006 to return to his roots as a micro-producer of Pinot Noir.
-Farrell has partnered with Bill Hambrecht to found his own new label, Alysian Wines (ah-liss-ee-uhn).
-Alysian refers to an endeavor arising from intuitive creativity and artistic resolution.
-The goal is small amounts of “no compromise” Pinot Noir.
-A new winery will be built at the Floodgate Vineyard along Trenton-Healdsburg Road.

 Reviewed Wines